htcondor/htcondor/docs/admin-manual/security.rst

 matchmaking.
 Once a match has been found, the *condor\_schedd* daemon acts as a client and contacts the *condor\_startd* daemon.

-HTCondor’s security model is implemented using configuration.
+HTCondor's security model is implemented using configuration.
 Commands in HTCondor are executed over TCP/IP network connections.
 While network communication enables HTCondor to manage resources that are distributed across an organization (or beyond), it also brings in security challenges.
 HTCondor must have ways of ensuring that communications are being sent by trustworthy users and not tampered with in transit.
-These issues can be addressed with HTCondor’s authentication, encryption, and integrity features.
+These issues can be addressed with HTCondor's authentication, encryption, and integrity features.

 Access Level Descriptions